kord-network/docs/concepts/identity.md

 Auxiliary metadata items MUST be grouped in two subfolders; *key* and *aux*.

-All items in the *key* folder SHOULD be considered as public keys used by the Meta Identity for cryptographic signing purposes.
+All items in the *key* folder SHOULD be considered as public keys used by the META Identity for cryptographic signing purposes.

 All items in the *aux* folder SHOULD be considered as external identifiers that have no cryptographic function.